intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 --- abstract

-There is a growing trend in Internet protocols to partition data and communication across multiple parties as a means to improve the privacy of user identity, data, and metadata.
+This document describes the principle of privacy partitioning that selectively spreads data and communication across multiple parties as a means to improve the privacy by separaring user identity from user actions.
-This document describes emerging patterns in protocols to partition what information is revealed through protocol interactions, provides common terminology, and discusses how to analyze such models.
+This document describes emerging patterns in protocols to partition what data and metadata is revealed through protocol interactions, provides common terminology, and discusses how to analyze such models.